Wab Kinew: Premier (2023–present)

-Kinew was sworn in as Premier of Manitoba on October 18, 2023.
+Kinew was sworn in as premier of Manitoba on October 18, 2023.
 During his first year as premier, Kinew implemented his campaign promise of a provincial fuel tax holiday until the end of 2024, costing the provincial government $340 million in tax revenue.
 In addition to the provincial fuel holiday, Kinew's government also announced a 5-point plan to address crime and public safety, including plans to create a community monitoring and supervision program for chronic offenders.
+His party campaigned on searching the Prairie Green Landfill for the remains of some victims of the 2022 Winnipeg serial killings, which began in December 2024.
+The remains of Morgan Harris and Marcedes Myran were found on February 26, 2025, at the landfill.
+Harris and Myran were respectively identified by police on March 7 and March 17, 2025.
+Kinew stated that as a result of the quick discovery, the search was significantly under budget.

-Kinew also campaigned on promises to strengthen Manitoba's healthcare system, efforts as of December 2024 include provincial coverage for prescription birth control and menopause transition medications under pharmacare, expanded capacity of existing health clinics across Manitoba, the opening of the first of five new neighbourhood health clinics in Manitoba, and revamping the province's paper health card with the introduction of plastic ones starting in 2025.
+Kinew also campaigned on promises to strengthen Manitoba's healthcare system.
+Efforts as of December 2024 include provincial coverage for prescription birth control and menopause transition medications under pharmacare, expanded capacity of existing health clinics across Manitoba, the opening of the first of five new neighbourhood health clinics in Manitoba, and revamping the province's paper health card with the introduction of plastic ones starting in 2025.
 In the NDP's 2024 budget, spending increased by 6%.
 In December 2024, Kinew pledged to combat homelessness by starting to move homeless people from homeless encampments into proper housing in 2025.
+In 2025, he signed agreements with other provinces to reduce interprovincial trade barriers in the midst of the United States trade war with Canada.

+Kinew has announced a meth task force to combat drug trafficking.
+In the energy file, the Kinew government froze some electricity exports to the United States.
+The government also redirected U.S. hydro exports to Canadian projects.
+His government created a new Manitoba Crown Indigenous Corporation in 2025.

+Kinew has promoted the expansion of the Port of Churchill.
+The $51 million for the Arctic Gateway Group will improve the Hudson Bay rail line and to build a new critical-minerals storage facility at the Port of Churchill.
+The project seeks to increase northern trade.

+His government's 2026 budget reported a $498 million deficit and included provisions such as the elimination of the provincial sales tax on groceries and the continuation of a price freeze on one-litre milk cartons.